The Differentiation Lemma and the Reynolds Transport Theorem for Submanifolds with Corners: The Differentiation Lemma

-Before we can state the theorems of interest, we need a natural definition of the integral over a generic manifold with corners: Such a definition needs to allow for the integration of differential forms without compact support over open domains.
-Of course, the compactness assumption is appropriately replaced by a convergence condition.
-Furthermore, Lee's definition of manifolds with corners implies that we may not be able to find an oriented atlas (with corners) on a $1$-dimensional oriented \footnote{ The (smooth) orientation is assumed to be given by an `oriented base' in each tangent space (up to equivalence), not via `oriented charts'. } manifold with corners (see Ex. \ref{Ex:mcorn}.\ref{Ex:mcorn1} and Prop.
-15.6 in \cite{leeIntroductionSmoothManifolds2003}), so we need to allow for integration over non-oriented charts. \footnote{ Note that Michor's Def.
-2.1 in \cite{michorManifoldsDifferentiableMappings1980} of a manifold with corners does not exhibit this flaw, for he replaces the model space $\mathcal{C}^n$ by quadrants formed by $n$ linearly independent functionals on $\R^n$.
-Apart from this, the definitions are equivalent. } To take account of these points we adapted the definition from Rudolph and Schmidt (cf. Def.
-4.2.6 in \cite{rudolphDifferentialGeometryMathematical2013}). \begin{definition}[Integral on manifolds with corners] \end{definition} This definition is independent of the choice of atlas and partition of unity. \footnote{ Observe that $\rho_\gamma \alpha$ is compactly supported on $\mathcal U _\gamma$.
+\begin{definition}[Integral on manifolds with corners] \end{definition} This definition is independent of the choice of atlas and partition of unity. \footnote{ Observe that $\rho_\gamma \alpha$ is compactly supported on $\mathcal U _\gamma$.
 One may then adapt the reasoning by Lee (cf. Prop.
-16.5 in \cite{leeIntroductionSmoothManifolds2003}). } Integrals over submanifolds are defined as usual via pullback (cf. Def.
-4.2.7 in \cite{rudolphDifferentialGeometryMathematical2013}).
+16.5 in Ref. \cite{leeIntroductionSmoothManifolds2003}). } In particular, as the resulting series converges absolutely, the total integral is independent of `the order of summation' (i.e. the sequence of partial sums).
+Integrals over submanifolds (with corners) are defined as usual via pullback (cf. Def.
+4.2.7 in Ref. \cite{rudolphDifferentialGeometryMathematical2013}).
 In practice, one may `chop up' the domain of integration to get countably many (convergent) integrals over subsets of $\R^k$.
-That is -- roughly speaking and for the purpose of `practical integration' -- one does not need to worry much about the technicalities resulting from working with manifolds with corners. \footnote{ Since the manifold boundary $\partial \mathcal S$ has measure zero, we can exclude it and obtain an `ordinary' manifold $\mathcal S' := \mathcal S \setminus \partial \mathcal S$.
-Then for an oriented atlas (which exists), Def. \ref{Def:intcorn} reduces to Def.
-4.2.6 by Rudolph and Schmidt \cite{rudolphDifferentialGeometryMathematical2013} (via the change of variables formula), so one does not need to integrate over corner charts.
-Moreover, one can add sets of measure zero to make the integration more convenient (compare with Ex. \ref{Ex:mcorn}.\ref{Ex:mcorn6} above). } As the resulting series converges absolutely, the total integral is independent of `the order of summation' (i.e. the sequence of partial sums). \begin{remark} Alternatively, it is possible to define the integral for differential forms without compact support, if a definition for the compact case over a manifold (with corners) has been given.
+That is -- roughly speaking and for the purpose of `practical integration' -- one does not need to worry much about the technicalities resulting from working with manifolds with corners. \footnote{ Since the manifold boundary $\partial \mathcal S$ has measure zero, we can exclude it and integrate over the interior $\mathring{ \mathcal S}$ (cf. Def. \ref{Def:corner2} and Prop. \ref{Prop:interiorM}.\ref{itm:interiorM1} in Appx. \ref{appx:A}).
+Moreover, one can add and exclude sets of measure zero to make the integration more convenient (see e.g. Ex. \ref{Ex:mcorn}.\ref{Ex:mcorn6}). } \begin{remark} Alternatively, it is possible to define the integral for differential forms without compact support, if a definition for the compact case over a manifold (with corners) has been given.
 Though Def. \ref{Def:intcorn} is adequate for the case considered here, analogous reasoning may make it possible to extend results for the compact case to the non-compact one.
 We shall sketch this in the following.

 Let $\mathcal{S}$ be a smooth, oriented manifold with corners and let $\alpha$ be a (smooth) top-degree form.
 As a topological manifold with boundary, $\mathcal{S}$ is \emph{$\sigma$-compact}, i.e. it has a countable cover of compact sets $\mathcal{K} = \set{K_\gamma}{\gamma \in {I}}$.
 One may now choose a partition of unity $\set{\rho_\gamma}{\gamma \in {I}}$ subordinate to this cover and set